Nishanth-thunder/Student_Management_System--Full-Stack--JAVA-SERVLETS-SMTP/README.md

 8. Run all the create files via java application.
 9. Run the index.html via server.
 10. Play with the website.
 Kindly support!
 Thank you!

+P.S: Make sure to disable antivirus softwares so that SMTP will work and you can send mails.